White Springs is a town steeped in history. Click Here to learn some of the back story of the buildings in our town.

 If you wish to watch each property on YouTube, click here for the YouTube Walking Tour Playlist.

-If you wish to look at the Walking Tour Pamphlet that was created back in 1994, click here.
+If you wish to look at the old Walking Tour Pamphlet that was created back in 1994, click here.

 3. robarts House image

-5. Neill House image
+4. Neill House image

 When Camp's Lumber Mill came to town in 1896, three Presbyterian men, the McCallum brothers and William Stanley moved here from North Carolina.
 With eight others of their faith in town, they set about to build a church.
 B.F.
 Camp donated and raised funds, Hayes Shipman McCallum donated land and helped with financing, and James Bynum erected the Gothic Revival structure.
 The building was dedicated in 1907, debt-free.